Ecogenomics/GTDBTk/README.md

 cd config
 cp config_template.py config.py
 ```
-Edit the config.py file and modify different variables:
--GENERIC_PATH should point to the directory containing the data downloaded from the https://data.ace.uq.edu.au/public/gtdbtk/.
-**note:** Make sure the variable finishes with a slash '/'.
+Edit the config.py file and modify the GENERIC_PATH variables so it point to the directory containing the data downloaded from https://data.ace.uq.edu.au/public/gtdbtk/.
+Make sure the variable finishes with a slash '/'.

 ## Quick Start